rism-digital/verovio/fonts/README.md

 Included are the necessary files to install a Python poetry-managed virtual environment.
 If you do not wish to use these you may ignore them.
-You should make sure you have [Poetry](https://python-poetry.org) installed and then run `poetry install` from this directory. `poetry env activate` will then allow you to interact with the script using the virtual environment.
+You should make sure you have [Poetry](https://python-poetry.org) installed and then run `poetry install` from this directory. `poetry env activate` will then show you the command to start the virtual environment in which you may interact with the script.

 ### Installing svgpathtools